mmm111mmm/inacityinthefuture/01-bool-compare-if/08-if-else.md

 Else I will stay at home.
 ```

+We have four possible decisions.

+Java looks at the possible decisions from the top to the bottom.
+If one is true, it skips the rest.

-The middle two lines are new.
-They are called **else if** statements.
+Lines two and three are called **else if** statements.

 ## How to use `else if` statements